 A first step to becoming a soul midwife is a TLC (Tender Loving Care) workshop.
 The TLC workshop is created by the Soul Midwives' School to enable anyone to support someone at the end of life with Tender Loving Care.
 These are valuable skills that enable us to support our loved ones in their final days.
 The TLC workshop covers topics such as:

-Mandy is teaching a TLC workshop at the College in March.
+Mandy teaches TLC workshops at the College.
 She says: 'I have years of experience, both personally and professionally, sat at the bedside and as a tutor in hospices and at the Soul Midwives' School.
 I promise to guide you with honesty through the workshop with support, lightness and even laughter.
 Whatever your motivation, whether caring for a loved one or from work in healthcare, I would love to spend this day with you at The College of Psychic Studies.'

 Mandy shares about the soul midwife TLC workshop: